-On Monday, it was officially revealed that the Toronto Raptors will host the Boston Celtics on Christmas Day in the 2019-20 season.
+The Toronto Raptors will host the Boston Celtics on Christmas Day this season.

 It's a momentous occasion for the franchise, as the Raptors have only ever played on Christmas once before, the first time coming almost two decades ago, back when Vince Carter's career was just getting started.

 On Dec.
 25, 2001, the Knicks hosted the Raptors at Madison Square Garden for one of only two Christmas Day games on the NBA calendar that season.
 The Knicks entered the game on a four-game home losing streak while the Raptors were riding a three-game winning streak.